mongodb/mongo-go-driver/docs/migration-2.0.md

 ### Options

-The Go driver offers users the ability to pass multiple options objects to operations in a last-on-wins algorithm, merging data at a field level:
+The Go Driver offers users the ability to pass multiple options objects to operations in a last-on-wins algorithm, merging data at a field level:

 ```pseudo
 function MergeOptions(target, optionsList):